manticoresoftware/manticoresearch/docs/sphinxql_reference/set_syntax.rst

 in the respective scope.
 Known per-session server variables are:

 -  ``AUTOCOMMIT = {0 | 1}``
--  Whether any data modification statement should be implicitly wrapped by BEGIN and COMMIT.
+   Whether any data modification statement should be implicitly wrapped by BEGIN and COMMIT.

 -  ``COLLATION_CONNECTION = collation_name``
--  Selects the collation to be used for ORDER BY or GROUP BY on string values in the subsequent queries.
+   Selects the collation to be used for ORDER BY or GROUP BY on string values in the subsequent queries.
 Refer to `the section called “Collations” <collations>` for a list of known collation names.

 -  ``CHARACTER_SET_RESULTS = charset_name``
--  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.
+   Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.

 -  ``SQL_AUTO_IS_NULL = value``
--  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.
+   Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.

 -  ``SQL_MODE = value``
--  Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.
+   Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.

+-  ``WAIT_TIMEOUT = value``
+   Does nothing; added for improved compatibility with 3rd party MySQL clients

 -  ``PROFILING = {0 | 1}``
--  Enables query profiling in the current session.
+   Enables query profiling in the current session.
 Defaults to 0.
 See also :ref:`show_profile_syntax`.

 Known global server variables are:

 -  ``QUERY_LOG_FORMAT = {plain | sphinxql}``
--  Changes the current log format.
+   Changes the current log format.

 -  ``LOG_LEVEL = {info | debug | debugv | debugvv}``
--  Changes the current log verboseness level.
+   Changes the current log verboseness level.

 -  ``QCACHE_MAX_BYTES = <value>``
--  Changes the :ref:`query cache <query_cache>` RAM use limit to a given value.
+   Changes the :ref:`query cache <query_cache>` RAM use limit to a given value.

 -  ``QCACHE_THRESH_MSEC = <value>``
--  Changes the :ref:`query cache <query_cache>` minimum wall time
-   threshold to a given value.
+   Changes the :ref:`query cache <query_cache>` minimum wall time threshold to a given value.

 -  ``QCACHE_TTL_SEC = <value>``
--  Changes the :ref:`query cache <query_cache>` TTL for a cached result to a given value.
+   Changes the :ref:`query cache <query_cache>` TTL for a cached result to a given value.

 -  ``MAINTENANCE = {0 | 1}``
--  When set to 1, puts the server in maintenance mode.
+   When set to 1, puts the server in maintenance mode.
 Only clients with vip connections can execute queries in this mode.
 All new non-vip incoming connections are refused.

 -  ``GROUPING_IN_UTC = {0 | 1}``
--  When set to 1, cause timed grouping functions (day(), month(), year(), yearmonth(), yearmonthday()) to be calculated in utc.
+   When set to 1, cause timed grouping functions (day(), month(), year(), yearmonth(), yearmonthday()) to be calculated in utc.
 Read the doc for
    :ref:`grouping_in_utc <grouping_in_utc>`